Noah-Huppert/k8s-bot/README.md

       updates about
         - If none are provided, you are signed up for updates about all branches
         - Multiple branch names can be provided, separated by spaces
+- ⭕ `config [<key>] [<value>]`
+    - Manages kube-bot configuration
+    - If no key is provided, a general settings message will be sent in response.
+Where users can edit settings via a in Slack UI of sorts
+    - One can view a key's value by providing only the key argument
+    - If only the key argument is provided, but no parameter matches exactly, a search will be performed, and similar settings keys will be listed
+    - If the key and value arguments are provided, the specified option will be set to the specified value